TrossenRobotics/trossen_sdk/docs/DESIGN.md

 │ └── episode_1.parquet
 ├── images/
 │ ├── cam_high/
-│ │ ├── image_cam_high_.jpg
+│ │ ├── image_cam_high_<timestamp>.jpg
 │ └── cam_low/
-│ ├── image_cam_low_.jpg
+│ ├── image_cam_low_<timestamp>.jpg
 ├── meta/
 │ └── info.json
 └── videos/
 ```

-- `data/`: Contains structured state/action info per episode
+- `data/`: Contains structured state/action info per episode in parquet format
 - `images/`: Subfolders per camera with frame-stamped images
 - `meta/`: JSON with session-level metadata (e.g., robot config, timestamps)
 - `videos/`: Rendered or replayed episodes (optional)

 ### 5.1 Asynchronous Image Writing

-To maintain a consistent control frequency and prevent blocking operations in the control loop, the SDK uses an `AsyncImageWriter` component that runs in the background.
+To maintain a consistent control frequency and prevent blocking operations in the control loop, the SDK uses an `TrossenAsyncImageWriter` component that runs in the background.

 - **Controller** captures images in real-time from multiple cameras during the control loop.
-- Each captured image is pushed to an **internal queue** managed by `AsyncImageWriter`.
+- Each captured image is pushed to an **internal queue** managed by `TrossenAsyncImageWriter`.
 - The queue item includes:
   - The `cv2::Mat` object (or raw bytes)
   - The target **file path** (e.g., `images/cam_low/image_cam_low_<timestamp>.jpg`)

-**AsyncImageWriter** is designed to:
+**TrossenAsyncImageWriter** is designed to:
 - Run multiple background threads
 - Continuously poll the queue
 - Write images to disk asynchronously (e.g., using OpenCV or PIL)